xeger/docker-compose/README.md

 ```

 Notice that `rake -T` now has a few additional tasks for invoking gem
 functionality.
-You can `docker:compose:env` print shell exports for
+You can `docker:compose:env` to print shell exports for
 host-to-container environment mapping, or you can `docker:compose:host[foo]`.

 ### Hosting a Command